 At issue right now, is the definition of “Retirement”.

-What if I still did the writing, but I did it only while sitting on the beach while being fed intravenously.
+Or what if I still did the writing, but I did it only while sitting on the beach while being fed intravenously?
 Would I be more retired than if I wrote it from my couch at home as I do now?

 “It’s a shame we don’t have a better name for all this stuff we’re doing as Mustachians.
 Retirement doesn’t sound right.
 Financial independence comes closer.
 Can we invent a new word for it?
 How about Removed?”